the-reefshark/tp/docs/UserGuide.md

 The result display will then indicate the result of your command, and the KanBug Tracker will display all your bugs.

 ### 5.4 Searching for bugs : `search`
+(by Duy)

-When there are a lot of bugs in the tracker, you might want to look for a particular one, `search` command is here to help you.
+When there are a lot of bugs in the tracker, you might want to look for a particular one, `search` command is here to help you with that!

 Format: `search q/QUERYSTRING`

-<div markdown="span" class="alert alert-info">:information_source: Note: You might be wondering what <code>QUERYSTRING</code> is. <code>QUERYSTRING</code> refers to the user's keyword input (that can be <b>one</b> word or <b>multiple</b> words) to find matches when the <code>search</code> command is executed.
+<div markdown="span" class="alert alert-info">:information_source: Note: Are you wondering what <code>QUERYSTRING</code> is? <code>QUERYSTRING</code> refers to your keyword input (that can be <b>one</b> word or <b>multiple</b> words) to find matches when the <code>search</code> command is executed.
 </div>

-- This command sorts out bugs based on your given query-string.
-The tracker returns all the bugs that has either name or description or tags containing this query-string as a substring.
+- This command sorts out bugs based on your given `QUERYSTRING`.
+The tracker returns all the bugs that contain the `QUERYSTRING` as either the name, description or tag.

-<div markdown="span" class="alert alert-info">:information_source: Note: Do note that the query-string that you type in is <b>case-insensitive</b>.
+<div markdown="span" class="alert alert-info">:information_source: Note: The <code>QUERYSTRING</code> that you type in is <b>case-insensitive</b>.
 If you accidentally type in more than one <code>q/</code> prefix, only the last one will be used to filter the list.
-The format of <code>search</code> command in both <b>Kanban</b> window and <b>List</b> window is the same.
+The format of <code>search</code> command in both <b>Kanban</b> view and <b>List</b> view is the same.
 </div>

 <div markdown="span" class="alert alert-warning">:warning: WARNING: Watch out!
-If you use this command without providing any keywords (i.e. <b>EMPTY</b> query-string), you will receive an error message reminding you that Kanbug Tracker will not accept it.
+If you use this command without providing any keywords (i.e. with an <b>EMPTY</b> <code>QUERYSTRING</code>), you will see an error reminding you that the Kanbug Tracker will not accept it.
 </div>

 Example:

-Suppose you want to look for `command` bugs in the tracker.
-Firstly, you type in the command box as following:
+Suppose you want to look for bugs in the tracker that match the term `command`.
+Firstly, you type in the command box as follows:

 ![HomeFolder](images/SearchExample1.png)

-Once the command has been entered, the result display shows the total number of relevant items and KanBug Tracker will display all these bugs as a list in each state.
+Once the command has been entered, the result display will show the total number of relevant items and the KanBug Tracker will display all these bugs as a list in each state.

 ![HomeFolder](images/SearchExample2.png)

-If either the name, description or tags of a bug contain the query-string, it will be included in the resulting list after the command is executed.
+If either the name, description or tag of a bug contains the `QUERYSTRING`, it will be included in the resulting list after the command has been executed.

 ### 5.5 Adding a bug : `add`
+(by Roger)

 Noticed a bug while coding?
 The add command is here to help keep track of the bug for future reference.